-Pursuant to \$19.501 et seq of the Regulations of the Arkansas Plan of Implementation for Air Pollution Control (Regulation #19) effective February 15, 1999 and 40 CFR Part 52, Subpart E, the permittee shall not exceed the emission rates set forth in the following table.
-Compliance with this condition shall be demonstrated by burning natural gas for fuel and operating at or below maximum capacity (120% rated) of the equipment.
+4. Pursuant to §19.501 of the Regulations of the Arkansas State Implementation Plan for Air Pollution Control (Regulation 19) and 40 CFR Part 52, Subpart E, the permittee shall not exceed the emission rates set forth in the following table.
+The pound per hour and ton per year rates emission rates are based on using natural gas and maximum operating capacity of the equipment.